ekgyimah/UKC-BookExchange/README.md

-# Android_Application_Final_YearProject
+# UKC-BookExchange

 This is an Android application I worked on as part of a group for my final year University project.
-The purpose of the App is to be used as a platform for students to sell and buy second hand books.
+The purpose of the App is to be used as a platform for students to buy and sell second hand books.

 App features:
   - ISBN scanner to allow users to scan the ISBN barcode of a book and